MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 So far most code you've written is probably **Procedural** meaning it is written as a **series of unconnected steps** executed by the computer.

-When software becomes very complex, procedural programming can becoming too difficult to organize and track how a program is working.
+When software becomes very complex, procedural programming can become too cumbersome.
 As a solution to this complexity, software engineers looked for logical and intuitive ways to **group together various data and actions**.
 There are multiple ways to accomplish this, but the most popular is **Object Oriented Programming** or **OOP**, which you will encounter again and again in your career as a software engineer.

 We've learned how to use functions to create code that is re-usable and maintainable.
-We have already benefitted from some of the power that objects give us but haven't explored the depths that are available to us.
+We also have already benefitted from some of the power that objects give us but haven't explored the depths that are available to us.

-Procedural programming has its uses but it can be limiting in certain ways. **Object oriented programming** -- known as **OOP** -- seeks to develop strategies for organizing data loosely based on how we think of objects in the real world.

 # Importing Your Class Module

 Well crafted code should always be modular, meaning each of its reusable parts is separated into its own file.

-Classes are very modular, since you can write a class in one file, and then use it anywhere using the Python keyword `import`.
+Classes are very modular, since you can write a class in one file, and then use it elsewhere using the Python keyword `import`.
 Let's make our code modular and separate the class code from the code that instantiates a dog and calls its methods.

 Let's import the Dog class into a new file were we'll make some instances of Dog.